The number of solutions for random regular NAE-SAT: Contraction estimates

-In what follows we will begin with two measures in $\GAMMA$, and show that they contract under one step of the \textsc{bp} recursion.
+where the inequality may be strict.
+For any nonnegative measure $\hat{r}$ on $\hCOLS$, we abbreviate { } In what follows we will begin with two measures in $\GAMMA$, and show that they contract under one step of the \textsc{bp} recursion.
 Let $\hBPu$ and $\dBPu$ be the non-normalized single-copy \textsc{bp} recursions at parameters $\lambda,T$.
-Starting from $\dq_i\in\GAMMA$ ($i=1,2$), denote
+Starting from $\dq_i\in\GAMMA$ ($i=1,2$), denote { } With this notation in mind, the proof of Proposition~\ref{p:BP_contract} is divided into four lemmas.